Peter "Bullfrog" Moore: Personal life

 A dedicated family man, Moore and his wife Marie had nine children.
 At the time of his death, he had nineteen grandchildren.
-Moore died in 2000, aged 68, after a long battle with throat cancer.
-(Moore was a heavy cigarette smoker.)
+A heavy cigarette smoker, Moore died in 2000, aged 68, after a long battle with throat cancer.

 The National Rugby League decided that the Dally M Rookie of the Year award would be named in his honour.

 Family Club

 From the 1970s, Canterbury-Bankstown became known as the "family club".
 Bullfrog's son Kevin, played for the club, as did his nephews, brothers Garry, Mark and Graeme Hughes.
 Later, Garry Hughes' sons Glen, Steven and Corey would also play for the Bulldogs, while long-serving Bulldogs representative players Chris Anderson and Steve Folkes married his daughters.
 During the same period, brothers Steve, Chris and Peter Mortimer also had long and successful careers playing for Canterbury.

 Anderson, Folkes and Kevin Moore would also go on to coach the Canterbury-Bankstown Bulldogs, with Anderson (1995) and Folkes (2004) coaching the club to premierships.